UBC-MDS/DSCI524_group_22/README.md

 ## Existed Package
 `LinearRegression` in Python package `scikit-learn` has a similar functionality.
-However, we use a different algorithm in the implementation and believe it will be a better one. `LinearRegression` of Scikit-learn's contains a few optimization functions: `scipy.linalg.lstsq`, `scipy.sparse.linalg.lsqr` and `scipy.optimize.nnls` which basically rely on the singular value decomposition of feature matrix X.
+However, we use a different algorithm in the implementation and believe it will be a better one. `sklearn.linear_model.LinearRegression` contains a few optimization functions: `scipy.linalg.lstsq`, `scipy.sparse.linalg.lsqr` and `scipy.optimize.nnls` which basically rely on the singular value decomposition of feature matrix X.

 See the below links for more information on `sklearn.linear_model.LinearRegression`.